 Alimony, also known as spousal support or maintenance, is a legal concept involving one spouse providing financial support to the other spouse after a divorce or separation.
-The purpose of alimony is to help the spouse with lower income or fewer resources maintain a similar standard of living as during the marriage.
-In this article, we will delve into the legal definition of alimony, its objectives, types, factors influencing its award, and its role in family law.
+The purpose of it is to help the spouse with lower income or fewer resources maintain a similar standard of living as during the marriage.

 Legal Definition of Alimony